Louisiana Sports Betting

-Certainly not all 41 betting apps will launch this NFL season.
-But the legal betting party could soon begin in Louisiana.
-In the meantime, new users can sign up early at the following sportsbooks and get a welcome bonus when the state officially launches online betting:
+As sports betting takes shape in Louisiana, new users can sign up early at the following sportsbooks and get a welcome bonus as the state officially launches online betting:

 Yes, sports betting is legal in Louisiana.
-While a firm timetable for launching online sportsbooks has yet to be set, the Louisiana Gaming Control Board has targeted a January 2022 launch for the mobile industry.
-However, the first commercial retail sportsbooks went live Oct.
-31, 2021, with more coming in November.
+Online sportsbooks began launching on Jan.
+28, 2022.
+The first commercial retail sportsbooks went live Oct.
+31, 2021, and more have joined the roster, with a few remaining to do so.
 While two Caesars properties were the first commercial casinos to open retail sports betting, one brick-and-mortar operation had already started taking bets.

 Betfred Sports, leveraging a partnership with the Tunica-Biloxi Indian Tribe, opened its retail sportsbook at Paragon Casino Resort in October 2021.

 Voters in 55 of 64 parishes approved legal sports betting via a November 2020 referendum.
 The law allows for 20 licenses, available for casinos and racetracks, that will also have access to two online skins apiece.
-Add in an online license for the Louisiana Lottery, and that means up to 41 betting apps will become available for Louisiana bettors, who will be able to place legal wagers only within those parishes that approved sports betting.
+Add in an online license for the Louisiana Lottery, and that means up to 41 betting apps will become available for Louisiana bettors, who can place legal wagers only within those parishes that approved sports betting.

-With a wide-open sports betting market that could feature up to 41 sports betting apps, seemingly any operator has a shot at opening up shop in Louisiana.
+With a wide-open sports betting market that could ultimately feature up to 41 sports betting apps, seemingly any operator has a shot at opening up shop in Louisiana.
 For starters, Caesars actually pre-launched its mobile betting app in late October 2021.
-The Caesars Louisiana app went live to allow users to set up their online betting accounts, although the operator cannot accept wagers until regulators give the green light within the next few weeks.
+The Caesars Louisiana app went live to allow users to set up their online betting accounts, although the operator cannot accept wagers until regulators gave the green light on Jan.
+28, 2022.

 Finally, the Louisiana Lottery will be afforded a sports betting license to operate a mobile sportsbook.
 However, the lottery has yet to announce its operating partner.
 What’s more, the lottery will set up self-service kiosks at thousands of restaurants, bars and truck stops across the state.

-Here is a peek at some of the top mobile betting apps that could launch in Louisiana:
+Here is a peek at some of the top online sports betting apps launched in Louisiana:

 In 2012, DraftKings was formed as an out-of-garage-working daily fantasy sports company.
 Now, the brand has grown into one of the top legal sports betting companies in the country.
-Soon, DraftKings could become available in Louisiana.
+DraftKings is now available in Louisiana.
 With a user-friendly and sleek mobile app design and a wide range of sports and betting markets on which to wager, DraftKings could take aim at becoming king of the Pelican State.

 A product of one of the world’s top casino companies, BetMGM has shown aggressive expansion to states that legalize sports betting.
-Certainly Louisiana could be on its radar.
-Through BetMGM, bettors have as much control as they can ask for regarding their wagers.
+Through BetMGM, Louisiana bettors have as much control as they can ask for regarding their wagers.
 On top of adding, changing or altering bet sizes, users can also elect to cash out early if a bet is winning.

-One of the biggest lobbyists for bringing legal betting to Louisiana was FanDuel, which along with DraftKings contributed to campaigns to help sway voter support.
+One of the biggest lobbyists for bringing legal sports betting to Louisiana was FanDuel, which along with DraftKings contributed to campaigns to help sway voter support.
 With ample bonuses and promotional offers, FanDuel has become one of the heavy hitters in state-regulated wagering.
 It is the home of the same game parlay, too.
-Now, FanDuel is on the verge of bringing its clean and simple mobile betting app to the Pelican State.
+Now, FanDuel has brought its clean and simple online betting app to the Pelican State.

 Other sports betting brands that could set up shop in Louisiana include:

 Louisiana sports betting sites make it easy for Pelican State customers to sign up from the comfort of their own homes.
-While geolocation technology will limit where in Louisiana bettors can place wagers, it does not apply to setting up accounts.
+While geolocation technology limits where in Louisiana bettors can place wagers, it does not apply to setting up accounts.